Pizzahawaiii/PizzaSlices/README.md

 ## Acknowledgements

+Thanks to [foxlit](https://www.curseforge.com/members/foxlit) for the inspiration! 🚀

-♥️ Thanks to all the beta testers for providing valuable feedback!
+Thanks to all the beta testers for providing valuable feedback! ♥️

 - Hersi/blu5hit
 - Cliffholger